DerwenAI/strwythura/README.md

 workflows, memory, tools, planners, and so on.

 **Before going any further,**
-take this brief quiz as a quick check about what you've already understood related to material in this tutorial and in general about AI facts and fantasies: <https://derwen.ai/quiz/ai_def>
+take this brief quiz, which is a quick check about what you've already understood related to the material in this tutorial, and in general about AI facts and fantasies: <https://derwen.ai/quiz/ai_def>

 <img
  src="./docs/assets/logo.png"